dagny099/citation-compass/docs/setup.md

 ### Model Files Setup

-The ML models are included in the `models/` directory.
+The ML models are trained locally and stored in the `models/` directory.
 Verify they're accessible:

 ```bash
 python -c "